 Mother's Day is an occasion that is celebrated in various parts of the world to express respect, honour, and love towards our mums.
-An opportunity for us to acknowledge the maternal bonds we share and the role of mothers in our society.
+It's an opportunity for us to acknowledge the maternal bonds we share and the role of mothers in our society.

 Mothering Sunday falls on different dates depending on the country where it is celebrated.
 It is held on the second Sunday of May in many countries, such as Australia, Canada and the United States.
 It is held exactly three weeks before Easter Sunday here in the UK.